-This course will teach students to interpret advanced drawings and blueprints as well as make sketches with dimensions and additional information necessary to complete projects.
-Study of all types of section views, complex drawings, and unusual methods of drawing parts to better show features will also be completed.
-Students will receive hands-on experience sketching and interpreting sketches.
-Prerequisites: MACH-172
+This course will teach students to interpret drawings, sketches, and blueprints as wells as create drawings with dimensions and information necessary to complete projects.
+Application of section views, detailed views, complex drawings, and methods of drawing parts to illustrate features will also be examined.

-MACH-274 Geometric Dimensioning and Tolerancing
+MACH-274 Geometric Dimensioning and Tolerancing 3 Credits